Obtain a Tax ID (EIN) Number and Register Your Business in Washington

 Every year, millions of people come up with business ideas, but only some of them ever turn that idea into something tangible.
 The process to become an entrepreneur is a challenging one, but it’s not as intimidating as you might think.
 In fact, with a handful of basic prerequisites, and a strong business plan backing you up, almost anyone can become an entrepreneur in Washington.

-Steps to getting a Tax ID (EIN) Number and Register Your Business in Washington
+Steps to getting a Federal Tax ID (EIN) Number and Register Your Business in Washington

 1. Washington Means Business